Your Child's Healthcare Team

 List of medicines

 Bring a list of the prescription and non-prescription medicines and vitamin supplements your child is taking, including the name, dosage and concentration.
 If you do not have a list, feel free to bring the actual bottles of medicines or vitamins.
-In most cases, you will not be able to use these prescription or non-prescription medicines or herbal or vitamin supplements that you bring from home.
+It’s important you do not give your child medicines from home while at Children’s.
+Learn more.

 Children’s provides gowns and footwear, but your child may feel better in his their own clothes, like sweat pants, large T-shirts, socks, underwear, pajamas, etc.

 Play and comfort items

 A favorite blanket, toy, book, video or music (with headphones), phone or computer will help soothe your child.
 Consider bringing pictures of family, friends and pets.